Taking Archery Lessons in Kathmandu

 Archery equipment available

-The archery equipment is all new.
+The archery equipment was all new.
 The bows are recurve bows (sporting bows) and come in 16 pound, 22 pound on up to 40 pound.
 There are no compound or hunting bows here which is a shame as I’d like to have tried a different type of bow.

 The recurve bows have modern sights and you get kitted out with a chest guard, arm guard and finger guard.
 These are all necessary to prevent damaging yourself from the bow strings.
 They are also mandatory as safety is taken seriously here.